vectordotdev/timber-ruby/README.md

 The problem is that logs are unstructured, noisy, and hard to use. `grep` can only take you so far!
-Timber solves this by properly structuring your logs, making them easy to search and visualize -- allowing you to sanely realize the power of your logs.
+Timber solves this by properly structuring your logs, making them easy to search and visualize -- enabling you to sanely realize the power of your logs.

 ## How does it work?